 Heterosexist bias can also be introduced into a study through the questions a researcher asks, the way these questions are posed, and the options for response provided.
-For example, providing only the options of "male" or "female" to describe one's gender ignores those who do not identify with either of these gender choices.
+For example, providing only the options of "man" or "woman" to describe one's gender ignores those who do not identify with either of these categories.
 Researchers should also avoid using language that positions heterosexual individuals as the primary group and LGBTQ people as "other."
-Such positioning suggests that heterosexuality is easily understood, whereas only nonheterosexuality requires explanation.
-Even simple language choices such as using the term "other" to describe nonheterosexual gender or sexual identities can communicate heterosexist bias, given that the term suggests a non-normative and "strange" status.
+Such positioning suggests that heterosexuality is easily understood, whereas only non-heterosexuality requires explanation.
+Even simple language choices such as using the term "other" to describe non-heterosexual gender or sexual identities can communicate heterosexist bias, given that the term suggests a nonnormative and "strange" status.
 A preferable approach is to allow participants to endorse a less stigmatizing category, such as "a gender not listed here," "a sexual identity not listed here," or "none of these options describes me/my experience" rather than "other."

-Similarly, demographic questions that refer to a person's "spouse" or "husband/wife" have typically assumed that all participants are heterosexual or have the legal right to be married.
-Researchers are encouraged to use the term "partnered" or "un-partnered" instead of "married" or "single" and avoid response options that do not provide samesex couples an option to indicate a partner status.
-It is also important to avoid creating an implicit hierarchy among partner statuses, with married as the prioritized status.
-Lastly, researchers should consider whether their study implicitly presumes that participants are heterosexual and that all participants have equal access to or desire for "traditional" partnering activities.
+Similarly, demographic questions that refer to a person's "spouse" or "husband/wife" typically assume that all participants have the same investment in the institution of marriage, which was restricted for many LGBTQ people until 2015 when the U.S. Supreme Court's Obergefell v.
+Hodges decision recognized same-sex marriage in the United States.
+Researchers are encouraged to use the term partnered or unpartnered instead of married or single and avoid response options that prioritize marriage as the key (or only) type of partner status.
+Lastly, researchers should consider whether their study implicitly presumes that participants are heterosexual and that all participants have equal access to or desire for "traditional" partnered activities.
 For example, a study that asks participants to imagine a scenario in which they are on a romantic date at the movies presumes that all participants can equally imagine such a date, occurring safely in public with a partner of their choice.
+Research designs like this can obscure the ways that individuals do not or cannot imagine this scenario as relevant; this could include same-sex couples who must navigate the potential for discrimination in these romantic scenarios, as well as those who do not want or seek romantic attachments.